DrSquidX/SquidNet/README.md

 Any Damage caused by this script from other people will not be my fault.

 Please do not copy this script and say that it is yours.

+Only use this script on people that give you their consent to test it on(make sure that they know what it is capable of).
+If you do not, it is considered illegal.

 If you plan to modify this script in anyway, please credit me.